Fasermaler/DCS-Guides-and-Notes/DCS F-14/DCS F-14.md

 49. Set wing-sweep mode to 'BOMB' - verify that the maneuvering flaps fully retract

 50. Set the emergency wing-sweep handle to 68 degrees and check that this is complete both in the wing-sweep indicator and visually

+51. Oversweep the wing-sweep handle beyond 68 degrees:

+    - Check that the 'HZ TAIL AUTH' (horizontal tail authorization) light goes out on the advisory panel
+    - Check the wing-sweep indicator for the 'OVER' flag

+52. Set wing-sweep mode to auto (on the joystick) and press the master reset button
+53. Depress the radar altimeter knob to start the Built in Test (BIT)
+    - Display should show 100 feet and the indicator green light illuminates
+    - Release the knob and the indicator should show 0 feet
+    - Warning should sound in the cockpit and the ALT LOW should illuminate
+54. Check that the displays are set as needed
+55. Run TACAN BIT
+    - Press the BIT button on the TACAN panel
+    - Both the 'GO' and 'NO GO' lights should illuminate
+56. Run ARA-63 BIT, this is the ILS test
+    - On the Display Panel:
+      - Set HUD AWL switch to 'ILS'
+      - Set the VDI AWL switch to 'ILS'
+      - Set the MODE to 'LDG' (landing)
+      - Set the STEER CMD to 'AWL/PCD'
+    - Press and hold the BIT button on the ARA-63 panel
+      - Observe that there is a sweep on both the HUD and VDI
+      - Once done, release the BIT button
+    - Reset the displays
+      - Set HUD AWL switch to 'ACL'
+      - Set VDI AWL switch to 'ACL'
+      - Set MODE to 'T.O'
+      - Set STEER CMD to 'DEST'
+57. Set altimeter reference pressure level and reset mode
+    - The altimeter reference pressure level should be provided in the mission brief or the airfield in mission editor
+    - Press and hold the Mode switch in the 'RESET' position to reset the altimeter based on the reference pressure level
+58. Compass Check
+    - Compare compass IMU heading to that on the HUD, VDI, HSD and BDHI
+    - The compass is actually behind the right Windshield frame - this means that it can be very difficult for players without track IR to actually see the compass in normal views.
+Under such circumstances, the compass check can be ignored for gameplay reasons (if the HUD, VDI, HSD and BDHI seem to line up)
+59. Check Flight Instruments - do a general once over through the whole cockpit to ensure everything seems in order
+60. The plane is now ready to Taxi